Watson-Personal-Assistant/kr-node-sdk/README.md

 The above are accessible at:

-1. https://personal-assistant-toolkit.mybluemix.net/agent/apidocs/?api_key= (Add your personal api_key to the address line)
+1. the publish/subscribe mechanism used is ibm message-hub: https://console.bluemix.net/catalog/services/message-hub
 2. https://personal-assistant-toolkit.mybluemix.net/knowledge/apidocs/?api_key= (Add your personal api_key to the address line)

 We call the modular insight components which use the publish subscribe and data store **Rules**.

-There are also input agents - code that updates the Knowledge store with data from external sources, i.e. not Expertise or Rules.
+There are also input agents - code that updates the Knowledge store with data from external sources, i.e. not Skills or Rules.

 ## Example Scenario (AKA: The door demo)